BrowserWindow

 win.autoHideMenuBar

-property that determines whether the window menu bar should hide itself automatically.
-Once set, the menu bar will only show when users press the single Alt
+A boolean property that determines whether the window menu bar should hide itself automatically.
+Once set, the menu bar will only show when users press the single Alt key.

 hide it immediately.